CiaranMoran27/Testing/Project/README.md

 <br/>

 - __Un-grouped Petal Data__: Looking at the density plots of the blue histograms in fig X it becomes apparent that although the petal length and width distribution curves do have a degree of symmetry, they do not exhibit the bell curve “normal” distribution.
 These distributions instead, are typically referred to as bimodal as there is two local maximums present [Ye 2020].
-This distribution often occuers when there is more than one population or class of data in the master data.
+This distribution often occurs when there is more than one population or class present in the data.
 In light of this the data was grouped by species using the Seaborn library's grouping variable called “hue”, which seperated the histogram into its three individual species classes. <br/>

 <br/>

 - __Grouped Petal Data__: The grouped histograms for petal length and petal width clearly show that for these features the Setosa species is well separated from Versicolor and Virginica.
 It was also noted that petal width and petal length showed a degree of separation between the versicolor and virginica species, with more overlap of probability densities apparent when looking at petal length.
 Based on these observations one could speculate that the petal attributes could play an important role in any attempt to classify the setosa class through any supervised machine learning model.

 <br/>